ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Pre-Shared Key Import:
-Either the handshake protocol or the application directly can supply pre-shared keys for use in encrypting (and authenticating) connections to a peer.
+Either the handshake protocol or the application directly can supply pre-shared keys for use in encrypting (and authenticating) communication with a peer.
   - TLS
   - DTLS
   - QUIC